Obamacare: Examination and Response

 2592 More Work for the U.S. Supreme Court: Revisit Maricopa

 2625 What Can Supreme Court(s) Do About Tort Reform?

 2613 ERISA Is Thrust Into the Battle

 ----At first, it seemed a minor programming problem had temporarily inconvenienced the Electronic Insurance Exchanges.
-The realization soon emerged that the whole program was sloppy and untested, requiring months of repair, if not abandonment of Obamacare.
+The realization soon emerged that the whole program was sloppy and untested, requiring months of repair, if not the abandonment of Obamacare.
 If direct marketing gets discredited, it would be a pity.
-The underlying idea was good, and achievable.
+The underlying idea was good and achievable.
 But this implementation was a disaster.

 1288 Money Bags